Why you should plan a tour of Indonesia's archaeological wonders

 Learning about Indonesia can go all the way back to pre-history, such as Sangiran which is regarded as one of the most important archaeological sites in the world thanks to its hominid fossils.
 But most excursions on the islands tend to focus on the two or three thousand years.

 Many of the sites discovered in the 1800s by locals were left intact by locals thanks to superstitions in regards to disturbing them.
-Discovery and preservation has continued throughout the centuries since then, many of which can be experienced by visitors today.
+Discovery and preservation have continued throughout the centuries since then, many of which can be experienced by visitors today.

 This includes temples, cities, palaces, and so much more.
-No one is suggesting that you or anyone could take in everything Indonesia has to offer in one trip.
+No one is suggesting that you or anyone else could take in everything Indonesia has to offer in one trip.
 What you can do is pick the islands and sites you want to see, then go from there.

 Where to go